joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 In scenario like this, with a shared infrastructure that is constantly changing, security will be unobtainable usin traditional ifrastructure-based methods.
 Instead we will need a trust based model like HYKER.

+### Predictive maintenance

+In the simplest form of predictive maintenance, where all of the infrastucture is owned by the same company that conducts the maintenance and the data is not sensitive, there is no place for HYKER.
+Traditional security will do just fine.

+But as soon as we start to enter more evolved scenarios, such as predicive maintenance as a service, military operations, or critical infrastructure, we start having to deal with the questions posed above.
+What part of the system is exposed to third parties, does the system use any kinnd of cloud service, who is collaboratively using data, and so on.
+A single RPM value from an engine is probably not sensitive at all, but aggregated data from continuous predictive maintenance can be powerful information mapping the properties, systems and current state of an organization.
+This is where a trust based security model can be of help.

+Take a critical infrastructure example: a powerplant.

 ### Logistgics

 ex transport pharmacuticals through south america